anthony-santana/Pulse-Control/README.md

 # Pulse Control

-Pulse Control is a repository for developing optimized quantum controls out of Discrete Prolate Spheroidal Sequences, through the use of the Deep Reinforcement Learning algorithm, Proximal Policy Optimization.
+Pulse Control is a repository for developing optimized quantum controls out of Discrete Prolate Spheroidal Sequences.
+This is accomplished through the use of the Deep Reinforcement Learning algorithm, Proximal Policy Optimization.

 ## Using this repository

-This repository is built as an extension of Oak Ridge National Laboratory's open-source quantum framwork, XACC.
+This repository is built as an extension of Oak Ridge National Laboratory's open-source quantum framwork, XACC [LINK].
-It leverages XACC's pulse-level control functionality
+It leverages XACC's pulse-level control functionality ...

 ## Quick Start with Docker